Lets take a deeper look at the Cricut Iron On range!

 Doing a Cricut iron on transfer is a lot of fun – at least until something doesn’t go quite right!
 It’s heartbreaking when you’ve spent all this time designing, cutting and weeding a design, for it to go wrong when it comes time to press.

 I’ve had that happen a few times, but I’ve worked out what my problem was.

 Each different type of vinyl listed above is going to have it’s ideal time and temperature setting, so you need to read the instructions first and follow them, but if you are still having trouble try out the following ideas.

 My Iron On vinyl would melt in different areas – like it would almost turn liquid!
 Most of the transfer would be perfectly good, but then there would just be one small section of the design that would be melted.

 If this occurred while I was using my iron, the problem was twofold:

-- I had my iron set to too high a temperature.
+I had my iron or press set to too high a temperature.
 For my particular transfer I needed to set my iron to halfway between linen and cotton, and I was setting mine more towards the cotton side thinking that ‘the hotter the better the transfer’.
 Not so – it melts it!